• Skip to primary navigation

 If you are making this for a BBQ or picnic, or even to take to work for lunch, then this can definitely be made in advance.
 It is best eaten after a few hours being kept in the fridge, but it would keep for 2 days.
 Try to only add the dressing just before serving.
 If you do make it in advance with everything mixed together, maybe add an extra spoonful of yogurt just before serving to loosen it all up a little.

-If you’ve tried this tuna pasta salad recipe, let us know how you got on in the comments below.
+If you’ve tried this healthy tuna pasta salad recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.